Organic Fertiliser Pellets

 There are many types of organic fertilisers available for lawns and gardens these days.
-One such product is a manure product which has been dried and formed into pellets, and that's the product we will talk about in this lawn care article.
+One such product is a manure based formulation which comes in the form of pellets, and that's the product we will talk about in this lawn care article.
+Known and sold as Dynamic Lifter.

 These organic fertiliser pellets are a great addition to any garden or lawn, they pack a good nutritional punch in a form that was previously too rich and messy to be used as commonplace.
 While usually not used on lawns, there is no reason for this exclusion apart from practicality.
-So by following a few simple steps, we can gain the benefits of this product for our lawns as well.
+So by following a few simple steps, we can gain all the benefits of this product for our lawns as well as our gardens.

-The main problem when using these pellets in our lawn care is that they take a long time to break down into the soil.
-When mowing is conducted on a regular basis, the pellets can be removed in the mowing process, making it a wasteful exercise.
-Our lawns miss the nutrients, and the money we spent buying them ends up in the bin with the clippings.
+The main problem when using these natural fertiliser pellets in our lawn care is that they can take a long time to break down into the soil when compared other fertilisers which are more soluble.
+When mowing is undertaken on a regular basis, the pellets can be removed in the mowing process, making this a wasteful exercise.
+Our lawns miss the nutrients, and the money we spent buying these natural fertilsiers ends up in the bin with the clippings.

 There are 2 easy solutions to get around this problem.